Honors & Awards

 Also a track and field star, Davis helped lead Blue Springs to a 2015 Class 5 Missouri State Championship title.
 He garnered second-place finishes in shot put and discus at the state championship finals, losing only to his brother.

-Khalil Davis is the son of Carl and Tracy Davis.
+Khalil is the son of Carl and Tracy Davis.
 He was born on Aug.
-22, 1996, and is the younger of the twins by five minutes.
-He is majoring in fisheries and wildlife.
-Davis has earned spots on the Brook Berringer Citizenship Team (2016) and the Tom Osborne Citizenship Team (2016, 2017), and has volunteered his time with Husker Heroes, Uplifting Athletes and school and hospital outreach visits.
+22, 1996, and is the younger of the Davis twins by five minutes.
+He is majoring in child, youth and family studies and earned a spot on the Nebraska Scholar-Athlete Honor Roll in the spring of 2017.
+Davis also earned spots on the Brook Berringer and Tom Osborne Citizenship Teams in 2016, 2017 and 2018.
+He has volunteered his time with the FCA, the Nebraska Football Road Race, a Mother/Son event, Souper Bowl of Caring and school and hospital outreach visits.